10 Steps for Buying Your First Home in the Philippines

 Now that you have your budget and criteria for what you want in a house, you can start your search.

 There are different ways to find properties to buy.
 You can look up real estate listings online thru real estate websites or Facebook groups dedicated to property buy and sell.
 You can also get professional help by contacting a real estate agent who can give you a list of options based on your needs and preferences.
-If you are going the agent route, it’s important to do your own research.
+If you are going the agent route, make sure that you’re doing your own research as well.
 When purchasing a brand new home, double-check the records of the real estate developer to know whether they are reliable and join in discussions about previous buyers.

 Foreclosed properties are also a hot commodity, as they can usually save you a lot of money.
 In the Philippines, there are different sources for finding foreclosed houses including PAG-IBIG, the National Housing Authority, and banks.
-When looking at foreclosed properties, check that all the papers are in order and preferably there is no one currently occupying the said property.
+When looking at foreclosed properties, check that all the papers are in order and preferably there are no squatters currently living in the house as this can be a big problem for you.

 Narrow down your options based on your budget, location, and needs.
 Don’t rush.
 It’s best to spend how long it takes to find the right house.